midl-xyz/midl-js/apps/docs/midl/tools/contracts/overview.md

 }
 ```

-See the [API Reference](./api.md) for full details on available methods and properties.
+See the [Advanced Usage](./advanced-usage.md) for more examples on commonly used functionality.